 More than half of school waste can be diverted from the landfill by recycling, reuse, composting, and waste reduction methods.
 The City provides free recycling, but it is important to recycle right to prevent contamination that may result in the recycling being landfilled and charges on the school's utility bill.
-Educate students, teachers, and custodians about how to recycle right using the City's What Goes Where resources.
+Composting services are charged at a reduced rate.